mfaani/mfaani/content/posts/interviewing/trees/tree basics/index.md

 - A balanced binary search tree is best for searching because you can cut in half.

 - Contrary to a level-order traversal has a 1:1 relationship with its tree visualization, an in-order traversal doesn't have a 1:1 relationship with its tree visualization.
 This is because of the different insertion orders.
 This means a level-order traversal is capable of reflecting the positions of all nodes.
 However an in-order traversal algorithm can't be reverse mapped to its original tree.
 So choose your algorithms wisely.
+Also level-order is more generic and applicable to non-binary trees as well whereas in-order traversal is only applicable to binary search trees.

 Example: